 Punishment decreases the likelihood that a behavior will occur in the future.
-It can occur by delivering an undesirable consequence, or taking away a positive consequence.
+It can occur by delivering an undesirable consequence or taking away a positive consequence.

-Extinction for Behavioral Interventions
+Concerns Over Behavioral Interventions

 There are several different approaches to behavior modification.
-Some parents and educators are in the camp that emphasizes the use of praise of positive behavior.
+Some parents and educators emphasize the use of praise for positive behavior.
 While this is the best way to teach young children, some studies have shown that adolescents can learn from negative feedback as well.
 Thanks to brain imagery, behavior experts have been able to verify that brain processing is far more involved in mature minds.
 Therefore, adolescents are more receptive to accepting praise and learning experiences, even the negative ones.